Created on

 Solution |

-In top-end FortiGates for example 2600F, 3400E, and 3600E the majority of the physical interfaces are participating in port groups.
+In top-end FortiGates, for example, 1800F, 1801F, 2600F, 3400E, 3600E, 4200F, and 4201F, the majority of the physical interfaces are participating in port groups.

-Port group can be easily noticed, over the physical interface itself under the GUI's Network -> Interfaces section:
+Port group can be easily noticed, over the physical interface itself, under the GUI's Network -> Interfaces section:

-A group consists of 4 ports and the settings like interface speed, media type and Forward Error Correction [FEC] are the same for all group interface members by default.
+A group consists of 4 ports, and the settings like interface speed, media type, and Forward Error Correction [FEC] are the same for all group interface members by default.

 config system interface edit port33

-Then, all the other ports three ports in the same group were automatically configured with the same setting:
+Then, all the other three ports in the same group were automatically configured with the same setting:

 show system interface edit "port34"

-It will not be possible to remove or split the ports separately from the port group members as it comes by design.
+It will not be possible to remove or split the ports separately from the port group members, as it comes by design.

 Note: A port group will have the same speed across all its interfaces, due to hardware limitations.

-As explained, FortiOS does not allow to change in the speed of an interface that is a member of an aggregate, so if other ports of the same port group are members of an aggregate, it will not be possible to change the speed of a physical interface that is not part of an aggregate.
+As explained, FortiOS does not allow changes in the speed of an interface that is a member of an aggregate, so if other ports of the same port group are members of an aggregate, it will not be possible to change the speed of a physical interface that is not part of an aggregate.

-Changing the 'mediatype' option will not be forced on the rest of the group members. |
+Changing the 'mediatype' option will not be forced on the rest of the group members.

 The Fortinet Security Fabric brings together the concepts of convergence and consolidation to provide comprehensive cybersecurity protection for all users, devices, and applications and across all network edges.